 62. How does fetal hemoglobin differ from adult hemoglobin?

-It has a higher affinity for oxygen.
+Fetal hemoglobin has a higher affinity for oxygen than adult hemoglobin.

 63. Why is the fact that fetal hemoglobin has a higher oxygen affinity useful for the fetus?